PAMinerva/paminerva.github.io/docs/LearnVulkan/A.02-Matrices.md

 <br>

-# 7 - The adjoint of a matrix
+# 7 - Adjoint of a matrix

 The cofactor $C_{ij}$ of the entry $A_{ij}$ in an $n\times n$ matrix $\mathbf{A}$ can be defined as follows